Rawanwahba/alx-pre_course/0x01-git/README.md

-this id my second project in git
+this is my second project in git up_to_date